 - Very large hopper

 - High RPMs can cause binding

-All you have to do is attach this mill to any surface thickness between ½ and 2 inches and you are ready to go.
+All you have to do is attach this mill to any tabletop with a thick surface between ½ and 2 inches, and you are ready to go.

 - Easy to use

 - Perfect for small batches

 There isn’t a significant difference in how a manual or automatic motorized mill machine operates.
 Both are designed to grind most grains, and both can be adjusted to regulate coarseness.
 However, the most significant difference is the speed at which you can turn your grains.

 For the most part, the difference comes down to how much beer grain you need to turn and how much time you want to spend doing it.

 Go with the KitchenAid KGM Grain Mill Attachment.
 This is by far my favorite DIY grain mill machine.